fl0wxr/fl0wxr/README.md

 I'm a ML/AI engineer and researcher with a background in deep learning, computational genomics, software engineering, and mathematics.
 I recently completed my **M.Sc. in Artificial Intelligence** at Aristotle University of Thessaloniki (2026), where I researched scalable community detection algorithms for protein sequence networks.

 I build things that work — in bioinformatics, in engineering, in research, and in the wild.
 I care about systems that are robust, interpretable, and scalable, and I'm just as comfortable deriving math as I am shipping code.
 From backpropagation by hand to pipelines that process 80 million sequences, I bridge theory and practice.
-I'm open to freelancing, consulting, and full‑time roles — I deliver value, not just code.
+I'm open to freelancing, consulting, and full‑time roles — I deliver value, not just code (and I refuse to vibe code).

 ---